-Call for papers for the Criminal Justice/Legal History Network of the Social Science History Association, Toronto, Ontario, 6-9 Nov.
-2014.
+Call for papers for Crime, Justice and the Law Network of the Social Science History Association, Baltimore, MD, 12-15 November 2015.

-The Criminal Justice/Legal History Network is part of the Social Science History Association (SSHA) and the European Social Science History Conference (ESSHC).
-It is made up of historians, sociologists, economists, criminologists, geographers, lawyers, and other academics and independent scholars who are interested in the history of crime, policing and the law.
-The network includes scholars focusing on statistics and those exploring the meanings of narratives.
+The Crime, Justice and the Law Network is part of the Social Science History Association (SSHA) and linked with the European Social Science History Conference (ESSHC).
+Historians, sociologists, economists, criminologists, geographers, lawyers and independent scholars who are interested in both historical and contemporary developments in crime, policing and the law, are part of this network.
 The network’s purpose is to provide an international forum for the exchange of ideas and research across disciplines and methodologies.
 Many members of the network attend the annual meetings of the SSHA and the ESSHC to participate in sessions, roundtables, and poster displays that include the presentation of papers and discussions on important books, ongoing research projects and new research methods.
-In addition, members enjoy conference ‘Crime Gang’ dinners and other informal gatherings.
-While membership in the SSHA is necessary for participating in its conferences, it is not necessary for being a member of the Criminal Justice/Legal History network.
+The network prides itself in having a global approach to research on criminality, judicial and legal systems and encourages comparative perspectives on these subjects.

-We welcome full sessions and papers on a wide range of topics but we are particularly interested in paper sessions that relate the larger theme of the conference to these topics.
+We welcome full sessions and papers on a wide range of topics but we are particularly interested in paper sessions that relate to the larger theme of this year’s conference: 'Pluralism and Community: Social Science History Perspectives'.
 Possible topics might include, but are certainly not limited to:

 - Use of Justice

 - Legal pluralisms